SenseiMojo/SV08/README.md

 ## Overall
 - 001: the color scheme is appealing.
 - 002: a printable match to the main blue is elusive.
+- 003: the frame may be a bit wobbly.
 ## Spool Holder
 - [ ] 011: is too free-wheeling.
 - [ ] 012: was broken and not fixable in one delivery - couldn't find a suitable adhesive.